lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **Cutover.** The hash-delivery entry points `submitExitRequestsHash` and `submitExitRequestsData` are removed, and the `SUBMIT_REPORT_HASH_ROLE` held by EasyTrack is revoked.
 Legacy report hashes with exit data not yet delivered at the moment of the upgrade are **abandoned** — the new format cannot deliver them, and no legacy delivery path is retained.
 The underlying exit demand re-emerges organically from validator balances and is re-covered by subsequent VEBO-7002 reports.

-The `disablePartialWithdrawals` / `enablePartialWithdrawals` toggle is the FWR-only fallback: when disabled, the contract accepts FWRs only. `ExitRequested` still fires for every FWR so a Validator Ejector can fulfill them via voluntary exits without EIP-7002 fees.
+The `disablePartialWithdrawals` / `enablePartialWithdrawals` toggle is the FWR-only fallback: when disabled, the contract accepts FWRs only. `WithdrawalRequested` still fires for every FWR so a Validator Ejector can fulfill them via voluntary exits without EIP-7002 fees.
 This is the safe mode under sustained extreme EIP-7002 fees.

 **Switch semantics:**